 Overview of the Americans With Disabilities Act

 The ADA is a critical civil rights law that prohibits discrimination against individuals with disabilities.
-This broad legislation covers various domains including employment, transportation, public accommodations, communications, and government activities.
+This broad legislation covers various domains including human rights, employment, transportation, public accommodations, communications, and government activities.
 For landlords, this means creating accessible living environments that accommodate all potential tenants, regardless of physical ability.

 Understanding the ADA’s implications on housing is essential for landlords to comply with regulations and foster a more inclusive community.
 The ADA provides specific guidelines that landlords must follow so their properties facilitate accessibility for individuals with disabilities.
 This encompasses thoughtful building designs, reasonable modifications, and accommodations as needed by tenants with disabilities.